HUNTSVILLE SPEEDWAY SUPER STOCK RULES 2019

 - All ballast weight must be mounted securely and painted white with your car number on each weight.

-- Weight ballast cannot be mounted on the lowest part of frame facing the ground anywhere, even in the trunk.
+- Weight ballast cannot be mounted any lower or to the lowest part of frame rails facing the ground anywhere, even in the trunk.
+No weights shall be hung or mounted directly in front of, behind, beside or under the gas tank.

 - No fuel burn off allowance.

-- Management reserves the right of alter, change or adjust weight limits to all conforming and non-conforming cars.
+- Management reserves the right of alter, change or adjust weight limits to all conforming and non-conforming cars without consulting any competing driver.

 - May remove both front inner fenders.
 Rear inner fender wells must remain full and intact.
 May cut out front fender 3” around tires.
 Radiator must be stock location.
 Doors, door jambs, bottom side of hood and trunk may be gutted.
 All body parts must be steel.